feitosa-daniel/feitosa-daniel.github.io/_pages/cv.md

 * Mar.
 2019 – Sep.
 2021: Guest Researcher at the Faculty of Science and Engineering - University of Groningen
 * Jun.
 2018 – Feb.
 2019: Lecturer at Campus Fryslân - University of Groningen
 * Dec.
 2017 – Feb.
 2019: Researcher and Chief Data Scientist at Data Research Centre - University of Groningen
-* May 2017 – Dec.
+* May 2013 – Dec.
 2017: Researcher at the Faculty of Science and Engineering - University of Groningen
 * Aug.
 2012 – Jan.
 2013: Software Engineer at TQS Informática Ltda.
 * Feb.
 2007 – Jul.
 2012: Teaching Assistant in undergraduate courses at the University of São Paulo.
 Research Assistant in national research projects.

 Service & Engagement
 ------
 Served (or serving) as:
+* Co-Chair of the track Software Engineering and Debt Metaphors (SEaDeM) of the 49th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2023)
+* Co-Organizer of the 5th International Software Architecture PhD School (ISAPS 2023)
-* Co-Chair of the track Software Engineering and Debt Metaphors (SEaDeM) of the 2022 Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2022)
+* Co-Chair of the track Software Engineering and Debt Metaphors (SEaDeM) of the 48th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2022)
 * Virtualization Chair of the 2022 International Conference on Software Analysis, Evolution and Reengineering (SANER 2022)
 * Co-Chair of the 5th Workshop on Machine Learning Techniques for Software Quality Evaluation (MaLTeSQuE ‘21)
 * Web Chair of the 4th International Conference no Technical Debt (TechDebt 2021)